-You set up a passcode and you are being asked to enter a Restriction passcode that you can't remember?
-Want to access the App Store and you forgot your Restrictions Passcode and don't want to factory reset your iPhone or iPad?
-We have found a way of resetting your forgotten Restrictions Passcode that will work nicely on your iOS 5, iOS 6, iOS 7 or iOS 8 iTunes backup.
-The iPhone Backup Extractor can also recover your restriction passcode from an iCloud backup for your iPhone or iPad running iOS 7 or iOS 8.
+You set up a passcode and you are being asked to enter a restriction passcode that you can't remember?
+Want to access the App Store and you forgot your restrictions passcode and don't want to factory reset your iPhone or iPad?
+We have found a way of resetting your forgotten restrictions passcode that will work nicely on your iOS 5, 6 or 7 iTunes backup.
+With the iPhone Backup Extractor, you can also recover your restrictions passcode from iOS 7 or iOS 8 iTunes or iCloud backups

 Recovering your restrictions password for older iOS backups